paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-10-03-tempelhof.md

 summary: On German Unity Day, a tour of Tempelhof Airport proved to be a powerful act of remembrance.
 image: /images/2018/10/tempelhof/reception.jpg
 category:
-- berlin
+- Berlin
-- germany
+- Germany
-- europe
+- Europe
-- travel
+- Travel
-- architecture
+- Architecture
-- history
+- History
 tags:
 - featured
 ---